fpereiro/recalc/readme.md

 > "Should that function take the whole world as input and return a brand new world as output?
 Why even use functional programming, then?" --[James Hague](http://prog21.dadgum.com/26.html)

 recalc is a library for reasoning functionally about side effects.
-The core ideas are to use events to pass *control* and a global store that is updated through events to pass *data*.
+Its core ideas are: use events to pass *control* and a global store that is updated through events to pass *data*.

 ## Current status of the project

-The current version of recalc, v3.7.1, is considered to be *mostly stable* and *mostly complete*.
+The current version of recalc, v3.8.0, is considered to be *stable* and *complete*.
 [Suggestions](https://github.com/fpereiro/recalc/issues) and [patches](https://github.com/fpereiro/recalc/pulls) are welcome.
-Future changes planned are:

-- Add annotated source code.
+Besides bug fixes, there are no future changes planned.

 ## Installation